What Is 60 Of 18

 x = 10.8

-Therefore, 60% of 18 is 10.8.
+Because of this, 60% of 18 is 10.8.

 Choosing the Right Method

 All three methods provide the same correct answer.
 The best method depends on your personal preference and the context of the problem.
 The decimal conversion method is often the quickest and easiest for simple calculations.
-The fraction method is useful for understanding the underlying relationship between percentages and fractions.
+Now, the fraction method is useful for understanding the underlying relationship between percentages and fractions.
 The proportion method is a more general approach that can be applied to a wider range of percentage problems.

 Real-World Applications of Percentage Calculations